What International Students Need to Know

 To obtain your “D” type STUDY visa you will be asked by the Italian Embassy/Consulate the following documents:

-• Visa application form – check on your Embassy/Consulate website.
+• Visa application form – check on your Embassy/Consulate website, it will be more or less like this one.

 • Passport (valid for at least three months after the date of the visa expiry).